College of Arts and Sciences

 One of her passions is reading, and having a book in her hands is one of her greatest pleasures.
 As a Colombian, she considers herself an expert on coffee.
 Along with that book in one hand, she will probably have a cup of coffee in the other.
 She also enjoys cooking, especially Colombian food

-She and her husband, Fabian Romero, are the parents of a smiling, outgoing, imaginative daughter named Camila.
+She and her husband, Fabian Romero, are the parents of two daughters, Camila and Ana.
 Fabian is an IT software engineer with IBM in Chicago.